-One of the largest benefits of using 3D printing for prototyping is its ability to save time and money.
-Instead of paying an external manufacturer for every iteration and design, 3D printing allows you to save waiting time and manufacturer costs.
-Designers no longer have to wait days or weeks to see a functional prototype and can quickly make changes on the spot.
+On the one hand, one of the largest benefits of using 3D printing for prototyping is its ability to save time and money.
+It does so, avoiding paying an external manufacturer for every iteration and design.
+Moreover, 3D printing allows designers to save the waiting time until they see a functional prototype.
+As a result, they can quickly make changes on the spot.

 Depending on the print job, a design can be printed in a matter of minutes or hours.
-If a model is going to be particularly large, you can leave the 3D printer on overnight, allowing you to come back to the office to a fully printed prototype, freeing up space for the next one.
+For particularly large models, leaving the 3D printer on overnight is the best option.
+It allows you to come back to the office to a fully printed prototype, freeing up space for the next one.

-3D Rapid prototyping allows designers to keep their concepts in-house.
-This not only speeds up the workflow, but it keeps ideas confidential and secure.
+Furthermore, rapid prototyping allows designers to keep their concepts in-house.
+Therefore, not only speeds up the workflow, but it keeps ideas confidential and secure.

-If you use a more durable filament like PA or TPU, or filament that is similar to your end-use material, you can test whether your design will stand up to elements or factors that are important, such as certain chemicals or the weather.
+We recommend using a more durable filament like PA and TPU or a similar filament to your end-use material.
+This way, you can test if your design will stand up to important elements or factors, such as certain chemicals or the weather.
 Similarly, 3D prototyping allows you to physically compare different visual concepts and iterations.